 Some Concluding Thoughts

 We have examined the biblical data.
-Either Mrs. Eddy is correct in her views—in which case no one has a thing to worry about—or the Bible has the correct view.
-If the Bible is correct, every living person should be concerned and should humbly cast himself or herself upon the mercy of God for his free and gracious offer of salvation.
+Either Mrs. Eddy is correct in her views, in which case no one has a thing to worry about, or the Bible has the correct view.
+If the Bible is correct, every living person should be concerned and should humbly cast themselves upon the mercy of God for his free and gracious offer of salvation.
 Only a loving Jesus would take up so much space on the pages of Holy Scripture warning us of a place he wants us to avoid!
-He and his apostles must surely have used the doctrine of final judgment as a strong incentive for making us run to the Lord.
-In fact, Paul says:
+He and His apostles used the doctrine of final judgment as a strong incentive for making us run to the Lord.
+As the Apostle Paul says:

 Knowing, therefore, the terror of the Lord, we persuade men . . . .
 We are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, BE RECONCILED TO GOD.
 (II Corinthians 5:11, 20, NKJV, emphasis added)

 Come to Me, all who are weary and heavy-laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and humble in heart; AND YOU WILL FIND REST FOR YOUR SOULS.
 For My yoke is easy and My burden is light.
-(Matthew 11:28-30, NASB)
+(Matthew 11:28-30, NASB, emphasis added)

 KJV – King James Version